avnet-iotconnect/avnet-iotc-mtb-ai-imu-example/README.md

 ## Supported Boards

-The code has been developed and tested with MTB 3.2, with Eclipse, and the boards below:
+The code has been developed and tested with MTB 3.3, with VsCode, and the board below:

 - [PSoC&trade; 6 CY8CKIT-062S2-AI](https://www.infineon.com/cms/en/product/evaluation-boards/cy8ckit-062s2-ai/)(`CY8CKIT-062S2-AI`)